Athletics in Jamaica: London 2012 Olympics

-The men's 200m final was on 9 August this was the second clash between training partners Bolt and Blake but once again Usain Bolt took the gold in a world leading time of 19.32 leading a historic Jamaican 1-2-3 which they had never before achieved in the 200m with Yohan Blake taking silver in a season's best and Warren Weir taking bronze in a personal best of 19.84.
-Usain Bolt became the first man to defend both the 100m and 200m titles and won his 5th Olympic Gold medal.
+The men's 200m final was on 9 August this was the second clash between training partners Bolt and Blake but once again Usain Bolt took the gold in a world-leading time of 19.32 leading a historic Jamaican 1-2-3 which they had never before achieved in the 200m with Yohan Blake taking silver in a season's best and Warren Weir taking bronze in a personal best of 19.84.
+Usain Bolt became the first man to defend both the 100m and 200m titles and won his 5th Olympic gold medal.

-Jamaica won their 10th Olympic medal of the London Olympics in the women's 4x100m relay as the Jamaica squad (Shelly-Ann Fraser-Pryce, Sherone Simpson, Veronica Campbell-Brown, Kerron Stewart, Samantha Henry-Robinson*, Schillonie Calvert*) won silver in a national record of 41.41 behind the world record breaking USA team.
+Jamaica won their 10th Olympic medal of the London Olympics in the women's 4 × 100 m relay as the Jamaica squad (Shelly-Ann Fraser-Pryce, Sherone Simpson, Veronica Campbell-Brown, Kerron Stewart, Samantha Henry-Robinson*, Schillonie Calvert*) won silver in a national record of 41.41 behind the world record breaking USA team.

 On the final day of the track athletics program at the 2012 Olympics Jamaica won 2 more medals.
-In the women's 4x400m relay Jamaica (Christine Day, Rosemarie Whyte, Shericka Williams, Novlene Williams-Mills, Shereefa Lloyd*) won bronze behind the US and Russia in a season's best 3:20.95.
-In the men's 4 x 100m relay Jamaica were defending champions as well as reigning world champions and world record holders, the team (Kemar Bailey-Cole*, Nesta Carter, Michael Frater, Yohan Blake, Usain Bolt) won gold in a new world record time of 36.84 seconds.
+In the women's 4 × 400 m relay Jamaica (Christine Day, Rosemarie Whyte, Shericka Williams, Novlene Williams-Mills, Shereefa Lloyd*) won bronze behind the US and Russia in a season's best 3:20.95.
+In the men's 4 × 100 m relay Jamaica were defending champions as well as reigning world champions and world record holders, the team (Kemar Bailey-Cole*, Nesta Carter, Michael Frater, Yohan Blake, Usain Bolt) won gold in a new world record time of 36.84 seconds.
 They did it without former 100 world-record holder and the third Jamaican finalist in 100 metres in this Olympics, Asafa Powell.
-Originally tabbed to be a part of this team, Asafa suffered a groin injury in the 100 metres final preventing him from running the relay.
+Originally tabbed to be a part of this team, Asafa suffered a groin injury in the 100 metres final that prevented him from running the relay.
 Bolt gained his 3rd Gold of the games and his 6th in Olympic history.
 Jamaica ended the games with 4 golds, 4 silvers and 4 bronzes finishing 18th on the medal table their second most successful games after Beijing 2008 although they won more medals.